d2s/Documentation/_posts/2018-04-10-Changelog.md

 I am working on next version.
 Further cleanup in code is always a priority.
 Refactor of the `Restore` part is more or less completed.
 Some adjustments of `Snapshots` administration are in progress.
 And other parts of RsyncOSX are also considered for some polish.

-The release candidate is notarized and signed.
+The release candidate is **signed and notarized**.
 The major changes in the release candidate are:

 - refactor of restore (the restore view is now a tabview)
 - some adjustments in Copy Files
 - some adjustments in administration of Snapshots
 - further refactor and cleanup in code
+- update of Chinese translation (and some updates in the Norwegian translation as well)

 I don´t know when next version will be released, but the master branch (GitHub) is updated from time to time.